Befaco/VCMC/README.md

 - Connect VCMC to your computer using a USB cable.

 - RunTeensy uploader and load hex file.
-If prompted by the app, press teensy button to begin transfer...
+Press teensy button to begin transfer...
 Make sure Module is plugged in.

 ## Uploading the firmware from source code